Trade Forex Trading

 Obtaining this account will enable you to borrow money from the broker to trade gold lots with.

-The amount of borrowing power your trading account gives you what is called ' xauusd leverage", & is usually expressed as a ratio - a ratio of 100:1 leverage means you can control resources worth 100 times your deposit amount.
+The amount of borrowing power your account provides you what is called ' xauusd leverage", & is mostly expressed as a ratio - a ratio of 100:1 leverage means you as a trader can control resources worth 100 times more than your deposit amount.

-However, Trading this account increases both potential for profits as well as losses.
-In you as a trader can never lose more than you invest, losses are limited to your deposits and usually brokers will close a trade transaction which extends beyond your deposit amount by executing a margin call.
+However, this account increases both the potential for profits & also losses.
+In you can never lose more than you invest, losses are limited to your deposits and generally brokers will close a trade position transaction which extends beyond your deposit amount by executing a margin call.
 Traders must hence try & keep their margin requirement level which is above that which is required.
-By using equity management guidelines & keeping your used leverage below 5:1.
+By using equity management guidelines/rules and keeping your used leverage below 5:1.